BachiLi/redner/README.md

 While the documentation is work in progress, you can take a look at the [tests directory](tests) to have a basic sense.
 A good starting point is to look at [tests/test_single_triangle.py](https://github.com/BachiLi/redner/blob/master/tests/test_single_triangle.py) where we optimize for the vertex positions of a single triangle. redner inherits a subset of [Mitsuba](http://www.mitsuba-renderer.org) scene format, see [tests/test_teapot_reflectance.py](https://github.com/BachiLi/redner/blob/master/tests/test_teapot_reflectance.py) and [tests/test_teapot_specular.py](https://github.com/BachiLi/redner/blob/master/tests/test_teapot_specular.py) for examples of loading a Mitsuba scene file.
+There is also a Wavefront obj file loader for individual meshes, take a look at [pyredner/load_obj.py](https://github.com/BachiLi/redner/blob/master/pyredner/load_obj.py).

 redner depends on a few libraries/systems:
 - [Python 3.6 or above](https://www.python.org) (required)